groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2020/groupdocs.viewer-for-.net-20.7-release-notes.md

 ### Behavior changes

-{{< alert style="warning" >}}In this version we've improved viewing of archives and text files - now it could be rendered to multiple and single pages, they are rendered to multiple pages by default.
-See [How to convert archive files to HTML]({{< ref "viewer/net/developer-guide/advanced-usage/viewing/view-archive-files/how-to-convert-archive-files-to-html.md" >}}) and [How to convert and view TXT files]({{< ref "viewer/net/developer-guide/advanced-usage/viewing/view-text-files/how-to-convert-and-view-txt-files.md" >}}) for more details.{{< /alert >}}
+{{< alert style="warning" >}}In this version we've improved rendering of archives and text files - now it could be rendered to multiple and single pages, they are rendered to multiple pages by default.
+See [How to convert archive files to HTML]({{< ref "viewer/net/developer-guide/rendering-documents/advanced-rendering/rendering-archive-files/how-to-convert-archive-files-to-html.md" >}}) and [Render TXT files]({{< ref "viewer/net/developer-guide/rendering-documents/advanced-rendering/rendering-text-files/how-to-convert-and-view-txt-files.md" >}}) for more details.{{< /alert >}}

 ### Changes in the public API

 ### GroupDocs.Viewer.Viewer

 Added new method _GetFileInfo()_ and related _FileInfo_ class to support checking if file is encrypted or not.
-See [How to check if file is encrypted]({{< ref "viewer/net/developer-guide/basic-usage/how-to-check-if-file-is-encrypted.md">}}) for more details and code sample.
+See [How to check if file is encrypted]({{< ref "viewer/net/developer-guide/retrieving-document-information/how-to-check-if-file-is-encrypted.md">}}) for more details and code sample.

 ```csharp
 /// <summary>